List of The King of Fighters characters: Lin

-Lin (麟; Pinyin: Lín; Japanese: 麟 Rin) is one of the new characters introduced in The King of Fighters 2000 as a member of the Benimaru Team.
-He, along with the Flying Brigands subplot, was created without the entire staff's knowledge, leading to some developers being surprised by his team's ending.

-Though he is no longer an active member in King of Fighters, his story and character have not been abandoned.
-He is a member of the assassination group, The Flying Brigands—or Hizoku (飛賊, Hizoku) Clan in Japanese—which is apparently on the brink of ruin.
+Lin (麟; Pinyin: Lín; Japanese: 麟 Rin) is one of the new characters introduced in The King of Fighters 2000.
+A member of the Benimaru Team, Lin is a master of the Poison Hand technique, which enables the user to turn their own blood into venom.
+He, along with the Hizoku sub-plot, was created without the entire staff's knowledge, leading to some developers being surprised by his team's ending.
+Lin is a member of the assassination group, The Flying Brigands—or Hizoku (飛賊, Hizoku) clan in Japanese—which is apparently on the brink of ruin.
 The agent Seth entices him to enter the King of Fighters tournament in order to find their clan's missing leader, Ron.

-After learning that Ron had defected to NESTS for his personal greed, Lin tracks the activities of NESTS' renegades, K′ and his teammates, in hopes of finding his traitorous leader.
-He joins up with K', Maxima, and Whip in the 2001 tournament.
-He continues to search for Ron even after NESTS' destruction.
+After learning that Ron had defected to NESTS for his personal greed, Lin tracks the activities of NESTS' renegades, K' and his teammates, in hopes of finding his traitorous leader.
+He joins up with K', Maxima and Whip in the 2001 tournament.
+After the destruction of NESTS, he continues to search for Ron.

+Although he is no longer active in the KOF franchise, Lin's story and character have not been abandoned.
 For an unexplained reason, he appears next to Ron in the Psycho Soldier Team's ending in The King of Fighters XI.
-He is a master of the Poison Hand technique, which enables the user to turn their own blood into venom.

 Ron

-Ron (Chinese: 龍; Pinyin: Lóng; Japanese: 龍(ロン) Ron) is first introduced as a sub-plot character in The King of Fighters 2000.
-He later appears as a Striker for Zero in The King of Fighters 2001.
-Though he is not playable in the series, he serves as an important side-story character.
+Ron (Chinese: 龍; Pinyin: Lóng; Japanese: 龍(ロン) Ron) is first introduced as a sub-plot character in The King of Fighters 2000 before appearing as a Striker for Original Zero in The King of Fighters 2001.
+Though he is not playable in the franchise, he serves as an important side-story character.
 According to his official profile, his main objective is to gain the ability to manipulate the dead.
-He is the former leader to an elite assassination group known as the Flying Brigands—Hizoku (飛賊, Hizoku) Clan in Japanese—and the father to a number of their members, including Duo Lon and Xiao Lon.
-He betrayed the Flying Brigands by joining NESTS for personal gain, labeling himself as a traitor by many of the group's members, including Lin, his former pupil.
-After NESTS' destruction, he reveals his great interest in a mysterious power shared by Sie Kensou and Bao known as the Dragon Spirit.
+He is the former leader of an elite assassination group known as the Flying Brigands—or Hizoku (飛賊, Hizoku) clan in Japanese—and the father to a number of their members, including Duo Lon and Xiao Lon.
+Ron betrayed the Hizoku clan by joining the NESTS cartel for personal gain, labeling himself as a traitor to many of the group's members, including Lin, his former pupil.

+After the collapse of NESTS, he reveals his great interest in a mysterious power shared by Sie Kensou and Bao known as the Dragon Spirit.
+In the Psycho Soldier Team's ending in The King of Fighters XI, Ron compliments Kensou for controlling the Dragon Spirit and is looking forward to fight against him in the future.